citrix/citrix-daas-rest-go/citrixorchestration/docs/AssignImageVersionToMachineCatalogRequestModel.md

 HasImageVersion returns a boolean if a field has been set.

+### SetImageVersionNil

+`func (o *AssignImageVersionToMachineCatalogRequestModel) SetImageVersionNil(b bool)`

+ SetImageVersionNil sets the value for ImageVersion to be an explicit nil

+### UnsetImageVersion
+`func (o *AssignImageVersionToMachineCatalogRequestModel) UnsetImageVersion()`

+UnsetImageVersion ensures that no value is present for ImageVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)